 - Sign in to Company Portal website and follow on-screen instructions to add device.

 - Install Company Portal app for Mac at aka.ms/EnrollMyMac and follow-on screen instructions to add device.

 Company-owned macOS devices

 Intune supports the following enrollment methods for company-owned macOS devices.
 Select a hyperlinked method to open its setup steps.

 - Apple Automated Device Enrollment: Use this method to automate the enrollment experience on devices purchased through Apple Business Manager or Apple School Manager.
 Automated device enrollment deploys the enrollment profile over-the-air, so you don't need to have physical access to devices.

 - Device enrollment manager (DEM): Use this method for large-scale deployments and when there are multiple people in your organization who can help with enrollment setup.
-Someone with device enrollment manager (DEM) permissions can enroll up to 1,000 devices with a single Azure Active Directory account.
+Someone with device enrollment manager (DEM) permissions can enroll up to 1,000 devices with a single Microsoft Entra account.
 This method uses the Company Portal app or Microsoft Intune app to enroll devices.
 You can't use a DEM account to enroll devices via Automated Device Enrollment.

 - Direct enrollment: Direct enrollment enrolls devices with no user affinity, so this method is best for devices that aren't associated with a single user.
 This method requires you to have physical access to the Macs you're enrolling.

 Intune supports the use of bootstrap tokens on enrolled Macs running macOS 10.15 or later.
 Bootstrap tokens grant volume ownership status to local user and guest accounts so that non-admin users can approve important operations that an admin would otherwise need to do.
 Operations such as:

 User-initiated software updates